 Some tips and tricks for getting the most out of Jekyll blog posts.
 I published this post because it helps our team to have access to this cheat sheet rather than scouring several sources on the old internets.

-Flags$ jekyll serve # serve up the development version of the site
+serve Flags$ jekyll serve # serve up the development version of the site

 $ jekyll s # serve up the development version of the site SHORTHAND